oneapi-src/oneDNN/doc/mainpage.md

 open source performance library for Deep Learning (DL) applications intended for acceleration of DL frameworks on Intel(R) architecture.
-Intel MKL-DNN includes highly vectorized and threaded building blocks for implementation of convolutional neural networks (CNN) with C and C++ interfaces.
+Intel MKL-DNN includes highly vectorized and threaded building blocks for implementation of convolutional neural networks (CNN) and reccurent neural networks (RNN) with C and C++ interfaces.
 This project is created to help the DL community innovate on the Intel(R) processor family.

 The library supports the most commonly used primitives necessary to accelerate bleeding edge image recognition topologies, including Cifar*, AlexNet*, VGG*,